 Owners rave about the crisp, clean scent that isn't too strong.
 Subtle yet pleasant aroma.
 Comes in an 8.1-ounce classically styled jar.
 Made with cosmetic-grade wax.

 A popular brand and an unbeatable deal.
-A larger, 22-ounce candle made with essential oils.
+Larger, at 22-ounces, and made with essential oils.
 Capable of burning up to 150 hours.
-Jar has Yankee Candle's traditional design that includes a securely fitting lid.
+Jar has the brand's traditional design that includes a securely fitting lid.

-The scent is somewhat light, and the candle produces some smoke while burning.
+The scent is somewhat light, and it produces some smoke while burning.

 Produces a relaxing lavender scent and burns cleanly — no reports of soot or smoke.
 Comes in an 8-ounce metal jar with lid.
 Made of soy wax produced by eco-friendly soybeans.
 Reasonably priced.